 Lakes and wetlands are beneficial in a number of ways, which is why it is of the utmost importance to preserve them and work towards their constant upkeep.

 After the controversy, the Karnataka government decided to allocate the conservation of lakes to authorities like the BBMP, the Forest Department and the Bangalore Development Authority (BDA).
 Despite supposed measures to purify lakes in the city, the government has been far from successful.
-The condition of Bellandur lake and Varthur lake speaks volumes about the inability of the government to follow through with their agenda to conserve lakes.
+The condition of Bellandur and Varthur lakes speaks volumes about the inability of the government to follow through with their agenda to conserve lakes.

 In a new scheme to tackle water crisis, the government has declared 2019 to be Jalavarsha (Year of water).
 As per the initiative, the government aims to tackle Karnataka’s water crisis by helping rejuvenate water bodies and make several small villages drought-free in the coming years.
 Part of Jalavarsha are the Jaladhare and Jalamrutha, schemes designed to oversee the rejuvenation of lakes and the underground table.
 It is left to be seen if these new schemes are able to successfully deal with the water crisis and actually help lakes that are severely degraded.